Kindley Air Force Base: World War II

 The US Army levelled Longbird Island, and smaller islands at the north of Castle Harbour, infilling waterways and part of the harbour to make a land-mass contiguous with St. David's Island and Cooper's Island.
 This added 750 acre to Bermuda's land mass, bringing the total area of the base to 1165 acre.
 The area had already been in use for centuries by the British Army, with islands across the southern mouth of Castle Harbour, including Cooper's Island, housing obsolete fortified coastal batteries (the US Army placed a modern coastal artillery battery on Cooper's Island, though this was removed at the end of the Second World War), a rifle range on Cooper's Island, and a tent camp on St. David's Island for the infantry guarding nearby St David's Battery was relocated nearer the battery as the underlying land became part of Fort Bell.
 The airfield was completed in 1943, and known as Kindley Field after World War I aviator Field E. Kindley.
 Most of the base was taken up by the US Army Air Forces.
-The western end of the airfield, near the causeway, was taken up by the RAF.
+The northern end of the airfield, near the causeway, was taken up by the Royal Air Force and Royal Navy Fleet Air Arm.
+The first aircraft to operate from the airfield were Blackburn Roc target tugs of 773 Fleet Requirements Unit, FAA, which had been formed at RNAS Bermuda on the 3 June 1940.
+These monoplanes were normally meant to operate from carrier decks, and had retractable undercarriage.
+To operate from RNAS Bermuda, which was only able to handle flyingboats and floatplanes, they had been fitted with floats, but they were stripped of their floats and moved to Kindley Field as soon as the first runway became operational later in 1943.
+They towed targets for anti-aircraft gunnery practice by Allied vessels working-up at Bermuda, as well as for a United States Navy anti-aircraft gunnery training centre operating on shore at Warwick Parish for the duration of the war.
 RAF Transport Command, formerly based at Darrell's Island, re-located to the landplane base, leaving only RAF Ferry Command operating on Darrell's.